 The Temporary Employment Notice

 State civil service rules require that at the time of hire, newly appointed temporary hourly employees in classified job titles receive written information about eligible benefits and the terms and conditions of employment.

 Workday sends the Temporary Employment Notice at the time of hire and for add job and change job transactions that result in a new temporary hourly position.
 Please contact the ISC with any questions.

 Hiring managers should review the notice with new employees as part of their departmental orientation.

 Exceptions to the notice

-The Temporary Employment Notice does not apply to employees in certain limited duration positions like fixed-duration classified, professional staff temporary, or limited-duration, or to the following student job titles:
+The Temporary Employment Notice does not apply to employees in certain limited-duration positions like fixed-duration classified, professional staff temporary, professional staff project positions, or to the following job titles:

 - 10884, Nursing Technician – UW Student